-Meet Commissioner Jackson
+Commissioner Scott D. Jackson

-In 2004 he was appointed to manage the Town of Hamden's Office of Housing and Neighborhood Development.
+A graduate of Cornell University, Mr. Jackson was a member of U.S. Senator Joseph Lieberman's staff in Hartford from 1993 to 2004, with a two-year gap in service during which he acted as Project Manager and Technical Director for the Connecticut Policy and Economic Council, an entrepreneurial non-profit dedicated to improving the delivery of government services.
+In 2004, he was appointed to manage the Town of Hamden's Office of Housing and Neighborhood Development.
 In 2005, he was appointed Chief Administrative Officer for the Town of Hamden.
-He was elected Mayor of Hamden in 2009, leaving office in 2015 to become Connecticut’s Undersecretary for Intergovernmental Policy at the State of Connecticut's Office of Policy and Management.
-In February 2016, he was appointed Commissioner of the Connecticut Department of Labor by Governor Dannel P. Malloy.
+Mr. Jackson was then elected Mayor of Hamden in 2009, leaving office in 2015 to become Undersecretary for Intergovernmental Policy at the State of Connecticut's Office of Policy and Management.
+In February 2016, he was appointed Commissioner of the Department of Labor by Governor Dannel P. Malloy.